[HISTORY: Adopted as indicated in article histories. Amendments noted where applicable.]

 Signs posted at entry and exit doors shall include the language "No Smoking within 15 feet of this sign."

-Take reasonable measures to see to it that no person smokes in such place in violation of this chapter, which, at a minimum, must include all of the following which apply in the regulated area at issue:
+Take reasonable measures to see to it that no person smokes in such place in violation of this article, which, at a minimum, must include all of the following which apply in the regulated area at issue:

 Removing all ashtrays from regulated areas;